Uploading File in React Native

 installed globally on your pc.
 Try uninstalling the cli and run the cli using npx.

-This will make a project structure with an index file named App.js in your project directory.
+This will create a project structure with an index file named App.js in your project directory.

 Installation of Dependency